Handling an IRS Notice: Expert Recommendations for Your Business

 What is an IRS Notice?

-An IRS Notice is an official document from the Internal Revenue Service (IRS) that informs taxpayers of changes to their tax liability, potential penalties for noncompliance, or other miscellaneous updates.
-This notice may also be used to request additional information or documentation in order to complete a tax return or assessment.
-Examples of common IRS notices include notices of assessment, notices of deficiency including a balance due, notices of proposed penalty.
+An IRS notice is an official document from the Internal Revenue Service (IRS) that informs taxpayers of changes to their tax liability, potential penalties for noncompliance, or other updates.
+The notice may also be used to request additional information or documentation in order to complete a tax return or assessment.

 Reasons for getting an IRS notice